-When it comes to the world of QA, automated testing is become more and more popular.
-In fact, a quick search of QA jobs on sites like Indeed, LinkedIn, etc. will show that the majority of these jobs now require automation experience with a language like Java, Python, etc.
+Automated testing is become more popular and critical in QA.
+In fact, a quick search of QA jobs shows that the majority of these jobs now require automation experience with a language like Java, Python, etc.

 This can prove daunting for testers with a background in manual testing, who typically leave the coding to developers.
 It can also be confusing to employers, who aren’t sure how much automated testing they need, and whether it can replace manual testing completely.